COALAIP/specs/README.md

 ```

-Finally, to complete the transformation, we need to include support for the possible outgoing links
+And finally, to complete the transformation, we include support for the possible outgoing links of
-of an RRM Party: links to other Parties (*RelatedParty*) and links to Places (*RelatedPlace*).
+an RRM `Party`: links to other `Party`s (*RelatedParty*) and links to `Place`s (*RelatedPlace*).
 To
 give some context, a few potential use cases for these links include:

-- Multiple Parties sharing a relationship (e.g. Party A and Party B created Creation C);
+- Multiple `Party`s sharing a relationship (e.g. `Party` A and `Party` B created `Creation` C);
-- Parties providing Places as part of their metadata (e.g. home location, contact place, or billing
+- `Party`s providing Places as part of their metadata (e.g. home location, contact place, or billing
   address); or
-- Multiple Parties being bundled together as an Organization.
+- Multiple `Party`s being bundled together as an Organization.

 A few linking possibilities are already covered by schema.org, such as a Person's home address
 (schema.org/Person's `homeLocation`; specifying a Place) or parents (schema.org/Person's `parent`;
-specifying a Party).
-If we wanted to define relations that schema.org hadn't already provided, we
+specifying a `Party`).
+If one wanted to use relations that schema.org hadn't already provided,
-could also extend schema.org/Person with our own RDF schema.
+schema.org/Person could be extended with new properties.

-##### Transformation of RRM Party to an RDF Organization
+##### Transformation of RRM `Party` to an RDF Organization

-An RRM Party with `PartyType == lcc:Organization` describes a single entity representing a group of
+An RRM `Party` with `PartyType == lcc:Organization` describes a single entity representing a group
-individuals.
-Using the minimum number of properties listed in the RRM, the `Entity` type could look
+of individuals.
+Using the minimum number of properties listed in the RRM, an `lcc:Organization`
-like this as an schema.org Organization.
+`Party` could look like this as a schema.org/Organization.

 ```javascript